The Report

 Report Released

-The full APP report has now been shared with Albertans, who can provide input through the engagement panel’s public engagement sessions and online survey.
+The full APP report was shared with Albertans, who provided input through the engagement panel’s public engagement sessions and online survey.

 View Full Report